majorimi/blazor-components/.github/docs/Maps.md

 - **`GoogleMapService`: `string { get; }`** <br />
 Exposes `IGeolocationService` which is handling JsInterop.
 This instance can be used for access more GoogleMap features.
 - **`IsMapDimensionInPixels`: `int { get; set; }` (default: true)** <br />
-Maps component Width and Height dimensions are declared in px or %.
+Determines if the Maps component Width and Height dimensions are declared in px or %.
 - **`Width`: `int { get; set; }` (default: 400)** <br />
 Maps component Width in px or %.
 - **`Height`: `int { get; set; }` (default: 300)** <br />